nsvijay04b1/weather-demo/README.md

 Web app will listen on the usual Kestrel port of 5001, but this can be changed by setting the `ASPNETCORE_URLS` ENV parameter  in Dockefile.

-# Docker images  github and AzureCR
+# Docker images  Dcokerhub  and AzureCR

 Public Docker image is [available on Dockerhub](https://hub.docker.com/repository/docker/nsvijay04b1/weather-demoapp/).